This article reviews some of the factors to consider when you are evaluating the need for EO sterilization re-validation.

 If you occasionally sterilize loads that are less than “full loads,” then you need to ensure that you have validated a minimum load or a specific partial load (e.g., half-pallet, instead of a full pallet).
-In the case of a partial or minimum load, you may identify different locations in your load that are considered “worst-case.”
+In the case of a partial or minimum load, you may identify different locations in your load that is considered “worst-case.”
 These are the locations that had PCDs that were not sterile in a fractional cycle.

 Most companies do not have concerns about the cost of the actual sterilization runs during re-validation, and biological indicators are typically less expensive than boxes of product.
 The primary cost concern for re-validation is any product that must be scrapped.
-Therefore, many companies will accumulate dunnage (i.e., empty packaging or scrap product) over time in order to fill a sterilizer.
-This dunnage may be used to ensure that every load is a full load, or it may be only used for re-validation.
+Therefore, many companies will accumulate dunnage (i.e., empty packaging or scrap product) over time to fill a sterilizer.
+This dunnage may be used to ensure that every load is a full load, or it may only be used for re-validation.

 Another alternative to using dunnage for re-validation is to validate a rework process.
 Any product that is exposed to a fractional cycle or half-cycle can be resterilized in a full cycle.
-In order to justify the commercial use of that product, a company needs to validate that the product will not be damaged by exposure to two full cycles.
+To justify the commercial use of that product, a company needs to validate that the product will not be damaged by exposure to two full cycles.
 One of the key acceptance criteria for rework is the EO residual levels in the product.
 However, the manufacturer also needs to determine if there has been any deterioration of the product by a second exposure to EO that would affect performance.

-Many companies do a poor job of reviewing the potential impact of changes to product, packaging and biological indicators.
-Ideally, initial validation involves different lots of product, packaging and biological indicators to assess lot-to-lot variability.
+Many companies do a poor job of reviewing the potential impact of changes to a product, packaging, and biological indicators.
+Ideally, initial validation involves different lots of product, packaging, and biological indicators to assess lot-to-lot variability.
 However, many times, the packaging and biological indicators consist of only one lot during validation.
 Minor changes to the tolerances may reduce the amount of ethylene oxide that is absorbed by the product or change the resistance o the biological indicator to the sterilization process.
 Therefore, these minor changes should trigger a re-validation.

 Changes in suppliers with the same specification can also be difficult to evaluate.
 If a component is made of a material that absorbs EO, then it may be recommended to re-validate sterilization for any changes to suppliers of those components.
-Re-validation in these cases may consist of only a fractional cycle, half cycle or a full-cycle to evaluate risks associated with the change.
+Re-validation in these cases may consist of only a fractional cycle, half cycle, or a full-cycle to evaluate risks associated with the change.